CemKutlar/Spacecraft-Simulation/README.md

 # Spacecraft-Simulation
-This is a project that uses the POSIX threads with a team of two.
+This is a project that uses the concepts of scheduling, synchronization, multi-threading and deadlock prevention in operating systems by using POSIX threads (pthreads) API.